Can Hims & Hers Health Inc. (HIMS) Remain Competitive?

-Hims & Hers Health Inc. (NYSE:HIMS) went down by -0.79% from its latest closing price compared to the recent 1-year high of $15.55.
-The company’s stock price has collected -6.00% of loss in the last five trading sessions.
+Hims & Hers Health Inc. (NYSE:HIMS) went up by 2.66% from its latest closing price compared to the recent 1-year high of $15.55.
+The company’s stock price has collected -0.59% of loss in the last five trading sessions.

 Is It Worth Investing in Hims & Hers Health Inc. (NYSE :HIMS) Right Now?